laravel/nova-docs/2.0/resources/fields.md

 #### Customize First Day Of Week

-You can customize the first day of the week with the `firstDayOfWeek` method.
+You can customize the first day of the week using the `firstDayOfWeek` method:

 ```php
 Date::make('Birthday')->firstDayOfWeek(1), // First day of the week is Monday